Shoulder Season Sarge

 Sarge on South Peak

 Wednesday, November 13th, it was back to our usual first light starts as we hiked the Kinsmans from Easton via Mount Kinsman Trail and Kinsman Ridge Trail, 10 miles, 4,000' elevation gained.
 It was our first hike where we had to tap dance around some ice on both sounds of North Kinsman's summit cone but other than that it was another no traction November morning moving at a good clip along the trails with some decent views from the summits.
-It was cold above 4K early in the morning but mild down low and on our way back down we ran into locals who hike up to Bald Mountain routinely.
+It was cold above 4K early in the morning but comfortable down low where we ran into a few friendly locals who hike up to Bald Mountain routinely.

 Sarge on South Kinsman's throne cairn.
 From this vantage point it looks like he has a turtle shell, teenage mutant ninja doodle!